NavDasa/DevOps-Essentials/README.md

 The culture of collabration between Development and Operation.
 The tools that Implement the DevOps, and the relation between the DevOps & Cloud.

-# The Goles of the DevOps
+# The Goals of the DevOps

 The goal of the development team is to Speed up the process of developing code for the End customer.